-Scented pelargoniums can be pricey, but are easy to propagate from cuttings.
+Scented pelargoniums can be expensive to buy, but are easy to propagate from cuttings.

-Fill a pot with equal volumes of seed compost and perlite – this will ensure good drainage.
+Fill a pot with equal volumes of peat-free, multi-purpose compost and perlite to ensure good drainage.

 Choose a stem with no flowers.
 Cut just above a leaf node, using sharp secateurs.